funkymed/webservicesjs/README.md

     }
 ];

+Finally start the engine :

 $(myforms).webservices();

-if need to to access other domain, add a proxyPath, i code a little php (work only in method GET) thing to do that
+If need to to access other domain, add a proxyPath (work only in method GET), i coded a little php

 var options = {proxyPath:'proxy.php?u='};
 $(myforms).webservices(options);

-if you want to change the loader, do this :
+Finaly, if you want to change the loader, do this :

 var options = {loaderGif:'ajax-loader.gif'};
 $(myforms).webservices(options);